zhmur/servicenow-guides/ServiceNow style guide.md

 1. Avoid custom states introduction for OOB task table extends.
 Address business requirements using substates.
 1. Never allow deletion of records for end users (not platform administrators).
 Use "active" field instead.
 1. Use templates to store static (default) values in case you need to create/update incident, task etc. Template can be exposed for end users.
 If template can't be used (for example, you want to submit request using Service Catalog API), create system property and put JSON with static values there.
+1. Put meaningful information in task.short_description, especially for generic tasks.
+This rule is applicable for both: when you are programmatically generating it or when you are creating task by yourself.
+Remember!
+Main purpose is to quickly identify correct task from the list.
 1. Consider a script include for each table to implement data manipulations: creating, modifying, querying data.

 ## Performance